Direct deep-sea carbon dioxide injection: Dilute carbon dioxide injection and storage

 Dilute carbon dioxide injection requires injection at depths where carbon dioxide can be dispersed by ocean currents and ocean mixing.
 Upon injection, waters interact and mix based on density and dilute the concentration of carbon dioxide.
 Boat based carbon dioxide injection distributes low carbon dioxide concentrations in open waters while moving to increase carbon dioxide dispersal area.
 Carbon dioxide dispersal via boat can also occur by a pipe attached to the ship injecting a dilute carbon dioxide mixture into the water column.
 The carbon dioxide would be injected at 1000 m depth to reduce carbon dioxide bubble escape.
 As injected carbon dioxide bubbles rise, dispersal increases up the water column.

-It was thought that dilute carbon dioxide injection at 0.37 GTC/yr would have a negligible effect on ocean pH.
-Dilute ocean injection requires little infrastructure in comparison to other forms of ocean injection.
-The IEA Greenhouse Gas R&D Programme estimates that dilute carbon dioxide injection would cost $70 per tonne of carbon dioxide including costs of carbon capture, transport, and storage before boat dispersal.

-Studies show that delivering liquid carbon dioxide by a towed pipeline (attached to boat traveling perpendicular to the current), can minimize "clumps" of highly concentrated carbon dioxide levels.
+Studies show that delivering liquid carbon dioxide by a towed pipeline (attached to boat traveling perpendicular to the current), can minimize clumps of highly concentrated carbon dioxide levels.
 Delivery by fixed pipe would be confined to a small region of the ocean and in turn instantly kill sensitive species inhabiting the region.
 There is consensus among scientists that ocean sequestration of carbon dioxide is not a long-term plan to be relied on, but may solve immediate atmospheric concerns if implemented temporarily.
 Scientists believe that it is possible to engineer ways to discharge carbon dioxide at rates that resemble the natural fluctuation of carbon dioxide in the oceans.